-(2)(E) A person who is registered with the Association as a General Securities Representative may not act as a General Securities Representative with regard to security futures products unless such person has completed a firm-element continuing education requirement that addresses security futures products.
-After a revised examination or module that includes security futures products is offered, a person associated with a member who passes such a revised Qualification Examination for General Securities Representative is not required to complete a firm-element continuing education requirement that addresses security futures to act as a General Securities Representative with regard to such products, except as otherwise required by Rule 1120 generally or by the member firm.
-Once a revised examination or module that includes security futures becomes available, persons seeking to become a General Securities Representative will be expected to pass such revised examination to act as a General Securities Representative with regard to

-Representative prior to the time that such revised examination or module is available, will be eligible to use a firm-element continuing education program in lieu of passing the revised examination or module to engage in a security futures business.
+(2)(E) A person who is registered with NASD as a General Securities Representative may not act as a General Securities Representative with regard to security futures products unless such person has, prior to December 31, 2006, completed a firm-element continuing education requirement that addresses security futures products.
+After a new examination that includes security futures products is offered, a person associated with a member who passes such a revised Qualification Examination for General Securities Representative (or any other examination covering security futures that is acceptable to NASD) is not required to complete a firm-element continuing education requirement that addresses security futures to act as a General Securities Representative with regard to such products, except as otherwise required by Rule 1120 generally or by the member firm.
+Once the new examination that includes security futures becomes available, persons seeking to become a General Securities Representative will be required to pass such revised examination (or any other examination covering security futures that is acceptable to NASD) to act as a General Securities Representative with regard to security futures products.
+Only persons registered as a General Securities Representative prior to the time that the new examination is available, will be eligible to use a firm-element continuing education program in lieu of passing the revised examination or module to engage in a security futures business.

-- (a)(2)(E)-(I) Renumbered accordingly - (a)(3) A person registered as a General Securities Representative shall not be qualified to function as a Registered Options and Security
+(a)(2)(E)-(I) Renumbered accordingly (a)(3) A person registered as a General Securities Representative shall not be qualified to function as a Registered Options and Security Futures Representative unless he or she is also qualified and registered as such pursuant to the provisions of paragraph (d) [hereof].

-Futures Representative unless he or she is also qualified and registered as such pursuant to the provisions of paragraph (d) [hereof]. - (b) and (c) No change
+(b) and (c) No change

-(d) Limited Representative 3/4 Options and Security Futures

-- (1) Each person associated with a member who is included within the definition of a representative as defined in Rule 1031 may register with the Association as a Limited Representative-Options and Security Futures if: - (A) such person's activities in the investment banking or securities business of the member involve the solicitation or sale of option or security futures contracts, including option contracts on government securities as that term is defined in Section 3(a)(42)(D) of the Act, for the account of a broker, dealer or public customer; and - (B) such person passes an appropriate qualification examination for Limited Representative-Options and Security Futures.

-- (2) Each person seeking to register and qualify as a Limited Representative-Options and Security Futures must, concurrent with or before such registration may become effective, become registered pursuant to the Rule 1032 Series, either as a Limited Representative-Corporate Securities or Limited Representative-Government Securities. - (3) A person registered as a Limited Representative-Options and representative with regard to security futures products unless such person has completed a firm-element continuing education requirement that addresses security futures.
-After a revised examination that includes security futures products is offered, a person associated with a member who passes such a revised

-Security Futures shall not be qualified to function in any area not described in subparagraph (1)(A) [hereof]. - (4) Any person who is registered with the Association as a Limited
+- (d) Limited Representative-Options and Security Futures - (1) Each person associated with a member who is included within the definition of a representative as defined in Rule 1031 may register with the Association as a Limited Representative-Options and Security Futures if: - (A) such person's activities in the investment banking or securities business of the member involve the solicitation or sale of option or security futures contracts, including option contracts on government securities as that term is defined in Section 3(a)(42)(D) of the Act, for the account of a broker, dealer or public customer; and - (B) such person passes an appropriate qualification examination for Limited Representative-Options and Security Futures. - (2) Each person seeking to register and qualify as a Limited Representative-Options and Security Futures must, concurrent with or before such registration may become effective, become registered pursuant to the Rule 1032 Series, either as a Limited Representative-Corporate Securities or Limited Representative-Government Securities. - (3) A person registered as a Limited Representative-Options and Security Futures shall not be qualified to function in any area not described in subparagraph (1)(A) [hereof].